awslabs/multi-az-workshop/content/lab-6/index.en.md

 Now that we've enabled ATW and cross-zone load balancing for our two target groups, let's see how it responds when we introduce failures to a single AZ.

 ## Simulate single-AZ impairment
 Because ATW operates on anomaly detection of HTTP status codes, we need to introduce a failure scenario that causes `5xx` response codes, not just high latency.
 To do this, we're going to use packet loss that causes requests to the database to timeout which are surfaced by the application as a 500 response.
 The application's database client is set with a timeout of 2 seconds.
 The canary's http client timeout is set to 3 seconds, so we should see 500 status codes being returned back to the canary.
 The Lambda running the canary tests has a timeout of 240 seconds.
-For 60 requests, each with a timeout of 3 seconds, the Lamnbda function will have time to finish all requests (180 seconds), but this will cause the requests to this specific operation to be reduced each minute.
+For 60 requests, each with a timeout of 3 seconds, the Lambda function will have time to finish all requests (180 seconds), but this will cause the requests to this specific operation to be reduced each minute.
 In order to ensure we see an anomalous volume of failed requests, we're going to update one of the packet loss experiments to drop 100% of the traffic to the database.

 Go to the [AWS FIS Experiment Templates console page](https://console.aws.amazon.com/fis/home#ExperimentTemplates).
 Choose one of the *Add Packet Loss* experiments.
 In my case, I've chosen packet loss for us-east-2c.